Analysis: In House race in Georgia, Democrats look for new path to power

 DUNWOODY, Ga.
-Democrat Jon Ossoff no longer talks about making President Donald Trump furious.
+(Reuters) - Democrat Jon Ossoff no longer talks about making President Donald Trump furious.

 But he may be on the verge of doing just that.